Camila Cabello, Shawn Mendes & More To Perform Alongside Taylor Swift, Missy Elliott For MTV’s 2019 ‘VMAs’s

 Taylor Swift and Missy Elliott were previously revealed by the network as performers.
 After that, MTV stated that more talent will command the stage inside New Jersey’s Prudential Center.

-The most recent addition to the roster of singers who bring their diverse genres to the forefront of the live, televised event include Camila Cabello, Shawn Mendes, Bad Bunny and J Balvin.
+The most recent addition to the roster of singers who bring their diverse genres to the forefront of the live, televised event includes Camila Cabello, Shawn Mendes, Bad Bunny, and J Balvin.
 Lil Was X, Lizzo and Rosalia are also preparing to perform live, as MTV News announced.

 “…they’ll be bringing the juice, the bilingual bops, and the old town road along for the ride.”